cfjedimaster/eleventy-blog-guide/guide.md

 {% endfor %}
 ```

 On top, we've defined a pagination over categories with a size of one.
 This will make one page per category.
 We override Eleventy's permalink feature to specify a more descriptive URL.
-This will include the name of the category in the URL, passed through the `slug` filter to make it URL safe.
+This will include the name of the category in the URL, passed through the `slugify` filter to make it URL safe.

 Now we come into another problem!
 We need to list all posts that *include* this category.
 Once again, we can modify Eleventy to make this easier.
 Notice this line: